delta-exchange/slate/source/includes/_websocket_api.md

         ]
     }
 }

-// Subscribe to all the symbols
+// Subscribe to all symbols
 {
     "type": "subscribe",
     "payload": {